tayutaedomo/node-js-paypal-trial/README.md

 ### Approve billing
 Access the approval url on your browser, and then approve the billing on PayPal.
 You get callback of success or cancel.
+If you get success, copy token.

+### Execute billing agreement
+Access [http://localhost:3000/subscriptions/agreement_execution](http://localhost:3000/subscriptions/agreement_execution) on your browser.
+Set the token, and then submit.

 # References